DUNE/dune-justin/docs/services.allocator.md

 The [jobscript](jobscripts.md)
-to be ran and the details of the request and stage are returned to the generic job.
+to be ran and the details of the request and stage are returned to the wrapper job.
 The script can use these details to request a series of files to process with the application it invokes.
 Each input file successfully processed by the application is reported to the allocator service so that the input file’s status can be updated from Allocated to